turris-cz/user-docs/docs/basics/reforis/updates/reforis-updates.md

 in case flaws in the software are found.

-If automatic updates are enabled they are downloaded and installed as soon as possible (in two-hour windows six times a day with random delays to spread the load of the update servers).
+If automatic updates are enabled they are downloaded and installed as soon as possible.
+Each device checks for updates every two hours (with random delays to spread the load of the update servers).
 These updates may be delayed and/or manually approved.

 Some updates require restarts.
 These restarts are delayed (three days by